A local test for global extrema in the dispersion relation of a periodic graph: Examples

 The Floquet--Bloch transformed operator parametrized by $\mathbf{k} \in \mathcal B$ takes the form

 While it does not admit a decomposition of the form \eqref{eq:Talphadecomp}, it is related to $T(\alpha)$ of \eqref{eq:Talpha_honeycomb} by a linear change of variables and so, by Remark~\ref{rem:brillouin_basis} and Lemma~\ref{lem:invariance}, we can apply our theorems to the operator \eqref{HaldaneHam} by directly computing the relevant derivatives in $W$ with respect to the variable $\mathbf{k}$.
-For the readers convenience, we display the dispersion surfaces on the left of Figure \ref{f:dispsurfex}.
+We display the dispersion surfaces on the left of Figure \ref{f:dispsurfex}.